wandersonwhcr/openssl-cheatsheet/README.md

 ```

 Generate a new self-signed certificate configured by `openssl.cnf` valid by 365
-from now, using private key `key.pem` file and outputing certificate to
+days from now, using private key `key.pem` file and outputing certificate to
 `cert.pem`.

 ```